-The Certified Electrical Safety Worker (CESW) is a professional credential that demonstrates a working knowledge of NFPA 70E® Standard for Electrical Safety in the Workplace.
+The NFPA Certified Electrical Safety Worker (CESW) is a professional credential for electricians and other hands-on electrical workers to demonstrate a working knowledge of the practices and concepts found in NFPA 70E® Standard for Electrical Safety in the Workplace.

 - Promote electrical safety in workplace environments

 - Recognize and provide evidence of competence as related to the NFPA 70E Standard for Electrical Safety in the Workplace

 - Ensure a uniform, fair process for certification that is accessible to everyone who is eligible